AriFordsham/GHCWiki/type-functions-status.md

   - Test `Simple17` & `GADT12` (corelint errors)
   - [\#2291](https://gitlab.haskell.org//ghc/ghc/issues/2291) (panic mixing RULES and type families; rule simplification stumbles over a coercion)
   - [\#1897](https://gitlab.haskell.org//ghc/ghc/issues/1897): If you infer a type for a function, then should check the function against that sigature, to check that if the user gave that signature, then typechecking would again succeed.
-See this thread [ http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html](http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html).  [\#2418](https://gitlab.haskell.org//ghc/ghc/issues/2418) suggests that for higher-kinded TFs, we could use decomposition more aggressively.
+See this thread [ http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html](http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html).
   - [\#1769](https://gitlab.haskell.org//ghc/ghc/issues/1769) (deriving typeable for data families)
   - When a `type instance` changes (in an orphan modules), currently clients are not properly recompiled at least by `--make`.
   - [\#2296](https://gitlab.haskell.org//ghc/ghc/issues/2296): error message involving fundep gives unhelpful location.
 I want to remember to come back to this one when we have the new type-family simplification stuff in place.